Choose the Best Glue for Aluminum

 Most often, the following two adhesives are used for aluminum bonding:

 Polyurethane glue.
-It the most common solution for aluminum.
+It is the most common solution for aluminum.
 Polyurethane glue can be one- or two-component.
 For the latter, you will need to use a hardener.
-This type of glue is characterized by increased plasticity and heat resistance.
-When using one-component polyurethane glue, the surface is to be pre-treated with water.
+This type of glue is heat resistant.
+When using a one-component substance, the surface is to be pre-treated with water.
 It will provide better adhesion and firm fixation of the surfaces.
 Advantages of polyurethane compounds:

 Polyurethane adhesive can be used to bond aluminum to aluminum and other materials including steel, resin, stone, and glass.